Manafort allegedly used “foldering” to hide emails. Here’s how it works

 He’s not the first high-profile person to be accused of using the technique to hide communications: Former CIA director David Petraeus allegedly used Gmail drafts to secretly communicate with his lover and biographer Paula Broadwell, The Washington Post reported in 2012.
 He would later plead guilty to a misdemeanor charge related to sharing notebooks of classified material with Broadwell.

 At the time, the Post said al-Qaeda operatives had been said to use the technique at least as early as 2005.
-A 2009 Council on Foreign Relations report on terrorists and the internet also describes the practice, referring to it as “dead dropping.”
+A 2009 Council on Foreign Relations report on terrorists and the internet also describes the practice, referring to it as a digital form of “dead dropping.”
 It’s allegedly also been used by drug cartels, according to Business Insider.
 The trick was also featured in the 2008 Don Cheadle spy movie Traitor.

 The bottom line, as The New York Times reported in 2012, is that while the technique might be effective in some limited scenarios, like hiding emails with a secret paramour from a suspicious spouse, it’s not likely to keep government investigators armed with warrants at bay.